sky-uk/owl/README.md

 ## Releasing

-Release only from master branch.
+For contributors, release only from master branch:

     go build
     strip owl